 What are dental implants?

-Unlike dental bridges and dentures, dental implants are a long-lasting tooth replacement that can last decades.
+Unlike dental bridges and dentures, dental implants are long-lasting tooth replacements that can last decades.

 Two Types of Dental Implants

 There are two main types of dental implants – Endosteal implants and Subperiosteal implants.

 Endosteal dental implants are the most common type of dental implant made from titanium.
 Shaped like small screws, endosteal implants screw into the jawbone and protrude through the gum to provide a foundation for the crown.

 For patients that do not have enough healthy jawbone to support an endosteal implant, the periodontist uses a subperiosteal implant instead.
 The periodontist places the subperiosteal dental implants on or above the jawbone rather than inside it.